Frequently Asked Questions

 NYO Jazz is in residence at Purchase College, SUNY, for the first two weeks of the program.
 Located in Westchester County, 30 miles north of New York City on 550 scenic acres, Purchase College has outstanding rehearsal and practice facilities, including a conservatory music building and a highly regarded, multi-venue performing arts center.
 Musicians live in campus housing and meals are provided by the College Dining Service.

-NYO Jazz tours to a different part of the world each year, following kick-off concerts at Purchase College and Carnegie Hall.
-In 2018, NYO Jazz will tour to several cities in Europe, with time for cultural exchange and sightseeing in addition to performance activities.
+NYO Jazz tours to a different part of the world each year, following kick-off concerts at Carnegie Hall.
+The debut tour in 2018, with Dianne Reeves as guest artist, took NYO Jazz to London, Edinburgh, Amsterdam, and Berlin, among other cities.
+In 2019, NYO Jazz will tour to several cities in Asia, with time for cultural exchange and sightseeing in addition to performance activities.
+NYO Jazz 2020 tour information will be announced at a later date.

 Yes, NYO Jazz will perform annually in Carnegie Hall's Stern Auditorium / Perelman Stage before embarking on its tour.